New Literary Project

 There are presently no open calls for submissions.

-The Prize is offered by NewLit, collaborating with its marquee partner, the University of California, Berkeley, English Department.
-Based in Oakland, California, NewLit appreciates the trust of generous individuals as well as altruistic family foundations and corporate donors who subscribe to its vision and sustain its multifaceted programs.
+The Prize is offered by NewLit in collaboration with its marquee partner, the University of California, Berkeley, English Department.
+NewLit appreciates the trust and confidence of generous individuals as well as altruistic family foundations and corporate donors who subscribe to its vision and who are dedicated to sustaining its multifaceted programs.